"Innovative Market Solutions to Help Businesses Make Informed Decisions"

 The increasing global population and the corresponding rise in food demand are primary drivers for ammonia consumption in agriculture.
 As food production intensifies, the need for effective fertilizers becomes more pronounced, leading to sustained demand for ammonia-based fertilizers.

 Moreover, small-scale ammonia plants are gaining traction in the chemical industry due to their flexibility, reduced environmental impact, and ability to meet local demands.
 Recent advancements include the use of electride catalysts that enable ammonia synthesis at lower pressures and temperatures compared to conventional methods.
 This innovation facilitates the downsizing of production facilities.
+The metallurgical industry segment is expected to hold a 2.8% share in 2023.

 SMALL-SCALE AMMONIA MARKET REGIONAL OUTLOOK